-Personal liability insurance covers a wide variety of situations,.
-Here are a few of the most common claims as well as a few unexpected claims that would also be covered:
+Personal liability offers coverage for a wide variety of situations.
+Here are a few of the most common claims, as well as a few unexpected claims that would also be covered:

-Slips and falls: A trip down the stairs or a fall on a slippery sidewalk can not only result in costly medical bills, but a lawsuit is also a possibility.
+- Slips and falls: A trip down the stairs or a fall on a slippery sidewalk can not only result in costly medical bills, but a lawsuit is also a possibility.

 Here are a few uncommon occurrences that are also covered:

-Libel and Slander: Most, but not all, homeowner policies offer defamation of character coverage, which will cover you if you are accused of libel or slander. .
-There are exclusions so be sure to check your policy for details.
+- Libel and slander: Most, but not all, homeowner policies offer defamation of character coverage, which will cover you if you are accused of libel or slander.
+There are exclusions, so be sure to check your policy for details.

-Food poisoning: If your cooking at the holiday party makes your guests ill,, your homeowners policy should cover the medical bills and possibly any resulting lawsuits.
-There are restrictions on most policies so check the wording of your policy.
+- Food poisoning: If your cooking at the holiday party makes your guests ill, your homeowners policy should cover the medical bills and possibly any resulting lawsuits.
+There are restrictions on most policies, so check the wording of your policy.

-Outside the home: Your homeowners policy may also cover accidents outside the home.
+- Outside the home: Your homeowners policy may also cover accidents outside the home.
 If you manage to damage a hotel lobby or hit someone with a golf ball you shank off the tee, your homeowners policy should step up to cover the damages.

-What is not covered?
+What is not covered under personal liability insurance?

 Is personal liability insurance required?

-When it comes to homeowners insurance, liability is not technically required, but it’s very difficult to find a policy that doesn’t include some liability coverage.
-"While it’s possible to get a homeowner policy without a liability component, it wouldn’t necessarily be cheaper as these days insurance is sold as a package,” says David Meltzer, founder of the East Insurance Group.
+When it comes to homeowners insurance, liability is not technically required, but it’s very difficult to find a policy that doesn’t include some liability.
+“While it’s possible to get a homeowner policy without a liability component, it wouldn’t necessarily be cheaper as these days insurance is sold as a package,” says David Meltzer, founder of the East Insurance Group.

 The great thing about umbrella policies is that they are very affordable for the amount of coverage they offer.
 While costs will vary depending on your personal circumstances, expect to pay around $150-$200 for $1 million in coverage.
 Umbrellas are usually sold in $1 million increments up to $5 million.

-Many insurance companies require that you already have a certain amount of liability car and home insurance in place before selling you an umbrella policy.
-These limits typically are at least $250,000 worth of liability car insurance to pay for injuries to others you cause in an accident, and $500,000 worth of liability car insurance to pay medical bills for any one accident you cause.
+Many insurance companies require that you already have a certain amount of liability car and homeowners insurance in place before selling you an umbrella policy.
+These limits typically are at least $250,000 worth of liability car insurance to pay for injuries to others you cause in an accident, and $500,000 worth of liability car insurance to pay medical bills for anyone accident you cause.
 Generally, you must also have at least $300,000 in liability coverage for your home.
 Check with your insurance company regarding its umbrella requirements.